This article was updated on 30 September 2021

 You’ll then have to remember to make your second payment on account by 31 July.

 If you file your return on paper, you’ll get a paper bill along with a Bank Giro form that you can use to make a payment.

 Being self-employed, your income can fluctuate from year to year.
-If you think that your income for the next tax year will be lower than the previous tax year, you can apply to have your payment on account reduced.
+If you think that your income for the next tax year will be lower than the previous tax year, you can apply to have HMRC reduce payment on account for your business.